nzbri/movid/README.md

 - Sort the reversing of left and right handedness.
 Should be simple for hand tracking but may be a bigger issue for pose tracking?
 - Distinguish tasks that have (or don't have) a `_c` suffix.
+- Increase performance by implementing parallel processing – currently the code is constrained by running on only one core.
+- Use PCA to get primary axis of finger tapping or other tasks, regardless of hand orientation.
+Might be best as a post-processing step in R.